with version 2.83 LTS and up to 2.90 beta

 - Non-Color image texture files e.g. bump or normal maps need to have the color space set to “utility – raw” (no gamut or gamma mapping) – then there is not problem when using JPG/PNG files

 - Blender misses an option to select the OCIO file in the preferences – at the moment you must set the OCIO environment variable before starting Blender.
+You can also replace the OCIO folder in the Blender installation folders, but then you can’t switch back easily to Blender FILMIC.

-- The list of colorspaces are not sorted in categories like it is in Nuke for example.
+- The list of colorspaces are not sorted in categories like it is done in Nuke for example.
 The list is so large and long you need a giant screen to see them all and be able to select one with is at the end of the list – a workaround is to zoom out of the shader tree windows, this scales down also the giant list of entries. .

 - Be aware that you are working in a far bigger gamut of ACEScg – I wrote an article called Understanding Gamut with ACES and Blender about this topic.